s17elgho/M2-IASD_SALMA/README.md

 # M2-IASD_SALMA
-Master of Artificial intelligence, systems and data
+Master of Artificial intelligence, systems and data <\br>
  In this repository, I'll try to publish as many as possible projects and practical sessions we do in M2 IASD.